 - AML/CFT Supervision of financial business and enforcement of obligations.

 The POCO does not provide for the combating of terrorist financing.
 However, this is covered principally by The Terrorism (United Nations Measures) (Overseas Territories) Order 2001 and supplemented by The Anti-terrorism (Financial and Other Measures) (Overseas Territories) Order 2002, and The Terrorist Asset-Freezing Etc. Act 2010 (Overseas Territories) Order 2011.

 The United Kingdom Government has also extended various orders to the Turks and Caicos Islands relating to the imposition of sanctions and other measures against named subjects.
 See our UN, EU and other Sanctions page.

-The POCO, AML/PTF Regulations and the Code together establishes a risk-based approach to the prevention and detection of money laundering and terrorist financing.
-In its application to financial businesses it calls for such businesses to undertake and document a risk assessment of its clients base and business activities.
-This is a continuing process which requiring ongoing and regular monitoring.
-These requirements establish a regime to identify and disclose Suspicious Activity Reports (SAR’s) to the TCI’s Financial Intelligence Unit (FIU).
+The POCO, AML/PTF Regulations and the Code establishes a risk-based approach to the prevention and detection of money laundering and terrorist financing.
+In its application to financial businesses, it calls for such businesses to undertake and document a risk assessment of their clients base and business activities.
+This is an ongoing process which requires regular monitoring.
+These requirements establish a regime to identify and file Suspicious Activity Reports (SAR’s) with the TCI’s Financial Intelligence Agency (FIA).

-It is currently provided in section 109(1) of POCO that the Reporting Authority is the FIU for the TCI.
-However, it is important to note that section 109(5) provides that the Head of the Financial Crimes Unit of the Royal Turks and Caicos Islands Police Force is responsible for the functions of the FIU.
-As such all SAR’s are to be reporting the Head of Financial Crimes Unit.
-Please click here for more information on the Financial Intelligence Unit as well as AML/CFT typologies.
+Section 109(1) of POCO provides that the Reporting Authority for the TCI is the FIA.
+As such all SAR’s are to be reported to the FIA.
+Please click here for more information on the Financial Intelligence Agency as well as AML/CFT typologies.